Chapter 9: Contract costs

 Can an entity apply the portfolio approach to account for contract costs?

-Yes, indeed.
-Management has the option to utilize the portfolio approach to handle costs associated with contracts sharing similar characteristics, akin to other facets of the revenue standard.
-This approach is permissible if the entity reasonably anticipates that the application of the guidance to the portfolio would yield materially similar results compared to applying the guidance to each contract or performance obligation individually.
+Yes.
+Management can apply the portfolio approach to account for costs related to contracts with similar characteristics, similar to other aspects of the revenue standard.
+The portfolio approach is permitted if the entity reasonably expects that the effect of applying the guidance to the portfolio would not differ materially from applying the guidance to each contract or performance obligation individually.

 Example